 A permanent academic record of courses and grades is prepared for each student who registers in the regular academic programs of St. Olaf College.
 An unabridged transcript of this record is maintained in the Registrar's Office.

-Upon graduation or withdrawal from the college, a student’s academic record continues to be stored on a permanent basis at the college with a second copy deposited out of state.
+Upon graduation or withdrawal from the college, a student’s academic record continues to be stored on a permanent basis at the college.

 A copy of the permanent record may be released only upon the written consent of the individual student or in compliance with The U.S. Family Educational Rights and Privacy Act (FERPA) of 1974.